Updated: Sep 1, 2020

-In this week’s blog post (PODCAST EPISODE AVAILABLE HERE), we are going to create awareness around what your visual triggers are and how you can begin to switch things up and take control of your spaces, and your life!
-We will learn to curate spaces that inspire you to CREATE and allow you to REST and recharge.
+In this week’s blog post, we will learn to curate spaces that inspire you to CREATE and allow you to REST and recharge.
 Soon, you’ll be able to power up for your personal and professional life, and gain the confidence for your next big thing.
 Let’s dive in!

 IDENTIFY YOUR TRIGGERS.